 Next, calculate your investment:

-Next, check your marketing budget and business financials to uncover the following for each campaign:
+Next, check your marketing budget and business financial plans to uncover the following for each campaign:

 Finally, calculate your social media marketing ROI: